Crypto-TII/CryptographicEstimators/docs/github/add_new_estimator.md

 model basic dependencies between different optimization parameters, i.e. reject sets with two contradicting optimizations parameters.

-Sometimes this not enough, thus it can be desirable to fully replace the optimization parameter selection process with a custom function to further speed things up.
+Sometimes this is not enough, thus it can be desirable to fully replace the optimization parameter selection process with a custom function to further speed things up.
 This can make sense if for example one parameter should be set in to specific values in dependence on another parameter.
 This can be achieved by